Multivariate generating functions built of Chebyshev polynomials and some of its applications and generalizations: Auxiliary results and elementary observations

-Notice also that both $\chi _{2,0}$ and $\chi _{0,2}$ are positive on $ [-1,1]\times \lbrack -1,1].$ Recall that the formulae in (\ref{_1}) are well known.
-The first formula in (\ref{_2}) it is famous Poisson-Mehler formula for $q-$Hermite polynomials where we set $q=0.$ The second formula in (\ref {_3}) and in (\ref{_4}) have been recently obtained in \cite{Szab-Cheb}.
+Notice also that both $\chi_{2,0}$ and $\chi_{0,2}$ are positive on $[-1,1]\times\lbrack-1,1].$ The formulae in (\ref{_1}) are well known within e.g. theory of Poisson kernel.
+The formula in (\ref{_2}) it is famous Poisson-Mehler formula for $q-$Hermite polynomials where we set $q=0.$ Both can be found in \cite{Mason2003}.
+The second formula in (\ref{_3}) and in (\ref{_4}) have been recently obtained in \cite{Szab-Cheb}.

-To calculate functions $\chi _{k,n}^{(t_{1},...,t_{k+n})}$ swiftly we need the following auxiliary results.
-Let us notice immediately that we have:
+To calculate the functions $\chi_{k,n}^{(t_{1},...,t_{k+n})}$ we need the following auxiliary results.
+They are very simple, based on the elementary properties of the trigonometric functions.
+We present them for the sake of the completeness of the paper.
+We have:

 \begin{proposition}

 \end{proposition}

 \begin{proof} We have